 Which one do you think is most likely?

-I tend to believe that the first option is the most likely.
+The first option is the most likely.
 We have seen in the first two chapters of Malachi that the people had not completely abandoned worshiping God.
 They still went to the temple.
 They still made offerings.
 But what they did was at this point just a ritual.
-They were not doing it from their heart or with the right motivations.
-We see even in verse 14 that their motivated by personal gain.
+They were not doing it from their heart or with the right motivations (if they were they would not have offered blind and lame animals as offerings).
+We see even in verse 14 that they were motivated by personal gain.
 When they didn’t get the benefit they hoped for, they quickly lost heart.

 This still happens many times today.
 I’ve had people ask me if God would help them pass exams if they believe in Him.
-I’ve had people ask me if God would help them get to America if they believe in Him.
-People want to know what tangible benefits they will receive if they believe in God.
-How would you answer these questions?
+I’ve had people ask me if God would help them immigrate to America if they believe in Him.
+People the following questions?

 Is it profitable to follow after God?